taliyuh/League-of-Legends-match-outcome-predictor/README.md

 5. Analyse obtained models via `visualize_models.py`.

 ## Results
 Our database contains over 22000 unique matches from approximetely 400 players across different ranks.
 Visualisation of database and performances of the models is available in the `/charts` folder.
+Obtained models are available in the `/models` folder.